andytudhope/thebluebook/source/tangled-bank/index.md

 Without cause God gave us Being;
 without cause, give it back again.” — Rumi

-“Take hold of your own life.
-See that the whole existence is celebrating.
-These trees are not serious, these birds are not serious.
-The rivers and the oceans are wild, and everywhere there is fun, everywhere there is joy and delight.
-Watch existence,
-listen to the existence and become part of it.”
-— Osho

 “I have found that in rejecting the social values of my white background, by despising it and in turn being despised by it, I now inhabit a kind of disguise because I tell you, when they offer me that privilege, the business network at the country club, or in the church, I fume inside.
 I rave and seethe against the sycophantic drivel that is white culture and yearn for mad shamanic rituals and art’s rhythms and a deeper more universal grasp of my humanity.
 Don’t give me white privilege, I’ll stay here in my old servant’s quarters and make my art about what I see in front of me and the people I meet on the street.
 Don’t confront your white privilege, spit on your white privilege and confront your humanity.
 Kick your own front door off it’s hinges and give all your things away.
 It frees you to work and gives you focus on the truth.
 We have not yet had a civilisation, and the thing they told you was one in school was a lie.
 Love is the truth” — Jeremiah

 “It must be that when God speaketh he should communicate, not one thing, but all things; should fill the world with his voice, should scatter forth light, nature, time, souls, from the center of the present though; and new date and new create the whole.
 Whenever a mind is simple and receives a divine wisdom, old things pass away – means, teachers, texts, temples fall; it lives now and absorbs past and future into the present hour.
 All things are made sacred by relation to it – one as much as another.
 All things are dissolved to their center by their cause, and in the universal miracle, petty and particular miracles disappear […] Whence then this worship of the past?
 The centuries are conspirators against the sanity and authority of the Soul.
 Time and space are but physiological colors which the eye makes, but the soul is light, where it is, is day; where it was, is night; and history is an impertinence and an injury if it be any thing more than a cheerful apologue or parable of my being and becoming” — Ralph Waldo Emerson